It dawned on me that I haven’t actually mentioned how I clean my epilator.

 Nothing more.
 A minute or two it’s more than enough.

 After that I like to shake it,

 Maybe I get lucky and a few more hairs come out.

 Step 3: Eliminate the Bacteria

-An alternative is to get an alcohol-soaked cotton ball and run it on the whole surface and on the tweezers.
+An alternative is to pour rubbing alcohol over the tweezers.
 Remember to manually rotate the tweezers.

 Step 4: Dry It

 I simply let the head on a clean towel for a day or two, until all the water has evaporated.